Help us understand our audience.

 • Program evaluation as a core operation: As part of its central mission, Year Up prioritizes investing in rigorous evaluation of its programs.
 Since 2007, Year Up has completed dozens of studies on its programs, including four different randomized controlled trials with leading evaluation firms like Economic Mobility Corporation and Abt Associates.
 These robust studies test the effectiveness of its model and identify areas for improvement.
 Year Up also employs six internal evaluators and data scientists to help conduct scientific studies and refine Year Up’s curriculum and business operations.
 This internal team regularly engages with experts from major research firms and universities to help inform organizational decision-making.

 • Adding an accelerated program in Charlotte: To serve more experienced students and to meet employer demand, Year Up Charlotte recently launched an accelerated program, which serves a wider age range (18-29) and requires some previous coursework in Java programming, cyber security, or business.
-Instead of the full six month of classes, the accelerated program provides eight weeks of coursework followed by the full six-month corporate internship.
+Instead of the full six months of classes, the accelerated program provides eight weeks of coursework followed by the full six month corporate internship.

 • Measuring long-term effects: A May 2022 report on Year Up's long-term impacts found that the program increased participants' earnings by an average of 28%, and that effects persisted throughout the seven-year follow-up period.
 The research showed that the increased earnings were associated with increases in household and personal income and decreases in housing insecurity, debt, and public benefit receipt.